 Public Law and Human Rights

 Patrick has considerable experience of applications for judicial review arising out of his work in the disciplinary/regulatory context.
 He has appeared in a number of reported cases concerning the construction of statutes pursuant to s.3 of the Human Rights Act – eg. Cachia v Faluyi.
 In the last few years this grounding has enabled Patrick to develop his public law practice, especially in the field of political activity and the funding of political parties.
 In 2010 he acted in the Supreme Court for the successful appellant in R (on application of Electoral Commission) v City of Westminster Magistrates Court; UKIP as interested party UKCC 40.
-He appears for claimants in the claim against DECC for damages under the Human Right Act which arises out of the attempt to make retrospective changes to solar heating tariffs, held unlawful in SoS for Energy and Climate Change v Friends of the Earth EWCA Civ 28.
+He appears for claimants in the claim against DECC for damages under the Human Right Act which arises out of the attempt to make retrospective changes to solar heating tariffs, now on appeal from the ground-breaking decision in Breyer v DECC EWHC 2257.

 Patrick Lawrence comes from a racing family.
 He has conducted a number of hearings before the BHA’s Disciplinary Panel, and has recently joined the Panel as one of its three legally qualified members.
 He has acted in many cases concerning sports spread betting, and has drafted the standard terms used by the members of the Sports Spread Betting Association.
 Cases include: (i) McGarel Groves v Glyn; action arising out of death of international dressage horse; (ii) BHA v Warwick Racecourse; 2day hearing arising out of abandonment of racing at Warwick; (iii) BHA v Wigham & MacKay; 2 day hearing into Rule 155/157 complaints.

 He appeared for the successful defendant in Venturi v Coral Eurobet EWHC 2139, a claim brought by an internet gambler who alleged that he had turned 20 euros into 700,000 euros in 2 hours.